NiBiRu: Age of Secrets

 To be honest, I'm not an experienced pure-adventure player.
 Aura: Fate of The Ages

 is the only one I've played that wasn't a casual adventure (ie. like those made by Cateia Games.)
-I was so nervous that I'd miss something or get lost that I was relying heavily on the Universal Hint System at first.
+I was so nervous that I'd miss something or get lost that I was relying heavily on the Universal Hint System

 Turns out that I needn't have worried.
 If you've missed something, the game won't let you progress.
 You can't really get lost, as you're confined to a limited number of locations per story segment.
 Once I realized that, I was able to take my time and enjoy the environment and the story, which is really what playing adventure games is all about.